Our Guide for Applicants takes you through each section of the application as you fill it in:

 If you do not have a Submit button on this screen before the closing date then part of your application is incomplete.
 Please check the list to see which ticks are missing then complete the relevant sections.

 Please see the Submit Your Application page for more information on the screens you will see as you submit your application.

-The payment is automatically matched with your application overnight, so please check again tomorrow.
-If the payment cannot be matched automatically eg if you have used different contact details to those on your application, it will need to be matched manually which can take 2-3 weeks to complete.
-Please see the Submit Your Application page for more details about processing fees.
+Your payment is usually matched with your application within 7 days, so please check again in a week's time.
+If the payment cannot easily be matched eg if you have used different contact details to those on your application, the matching process may take longer to complete.
+Please see the Submit Your Application section for more details about processing fees.